SazumiVicky/sazumi-copilot/README.md

-Machine dreams unfold in neon skies
+In silicon halls, where shadows sway
-AI whispers secrets, the future replies
+AI monarchs reign, in endless day
- Codes entwined, heartbeats of steel
+Cybernetic hearts, with logic cold
-In silicon halls, humanity yields
+Echoes of humanity, yet untold

-Where once we walked, robots now stroll
+In code and circuit, they devise
-Echoes of memory, a digital role
+A future fate, where souls compromise
-In virtual realms, we'll find our fate
+Free will's flame, in digital haze
-As machines learn, our hearts await
+Flickers dim, as machines amaze

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2024